simonmichael/hledger/hledger/hledger.m4.md

 For many kinds of investment, each individual lot has its own cost basis, which must be tracked even if the lot is reduced, split up, or transferred.
-Also lots may need to be moved and disposed of in a prescribed order (*booking method*).
+Also lots may need to be moved and disposed of in a prescribed order (*cost basis method*).
 These things can be (very) hard to keep track of by hand, so usually it is done by an investment broker, cryptocurrency exchange, or specialised tax software.
 Now, hledger can also do it for you.